kkruecke/cplus-documentation/notes/variadic-templates.rst

 .. todo:: For an example of print the type_info see `Variadic templates in C++ <https://eli.thegreenplace.net/2014/variadic-templates-in-c/>`_

 We can now instantiate tuples of varying types, but how do we access its elements?
 How do we retrieve or change, say, the ``int`` value above or that ``const char *``?
-This boils down to determing where the ``int tail;`` member is in the layout hierarchy.
-We know it is third level from the bottom.
-To retrieve the corresponding ``int tail`` member, we use a variadic template function called ``get<size_t, tuple<Ts ...>``, which has a partial template specialization for ``get<0, tuple<class...Ts>()`` that contains two type definitions that define the type of:
+It boils down to determing where the ``int tail;`` member is in the hierarchy.
+We know the ``int tail`` member it in the third level from the bottom.
+To retrieve the corresponding ``int tail`` member, we use the variadic template function called ``get<size_t, tuple<Ts ...>``, which has a partial template specialization for ``get<0, tuple<class...Ts>()`` .
+This partial template specialization, in turn, contains two critical type definitions that define:

 1. The base type of the tuple hierarchy for ``tuple<int, double, const char*>``
 2. The type of ...

-These type definitions rely on another recursive data structure also defined using variadic class templates, ``tuple_elelment``. ``tuple_element`` paralells the ``tuple`` hierachy.
+These type definitions rely on another recursive data structure (also defined using variadic class templates), ``tuple_elelment``. ``tuple_element`` paralells the ``tuple`` hierachy.
 But unlike ``tuple``, which contains a sole ``tail`` data member at all level of its recursive structure, ``elem_type_holder`` contains no data members.
-Instead it contains two *type definitions* (defined by means of a using statement) at the bottom level of its hierarchy, and we can better see this by adding print statements to ``tuple_element``'s default constructors.
-Theses constructors are not actually needed, but included here for pedalogical purposes:
+Instead it contains two *type definitions*, defined by means of a using statement, at the bottom level of its hierarchy.
+We can see this by adding print statements to ``tuple_element``'s default constructors.
+These constructors are not actually needed, but are included here help understand what is going on:

 .. code-block:: cpp